 Kent is also a past research team associate with Royal Roads University’s School of Environment and Sustainability and a founding Board member of the National Environmental Treasure, a people’s trust fund devoted to the exclusive funding of Canadian environmental organizations.

-Samantha Putoš is a recent graduate of a Master of Science and the newest addition to the team.
+Samantha Putoš graduated from a Master of Science in 2015.
 Motivated by a growing concern for the wastefulness of scientific research, she co-authored an article entitled “Neglecting the Null: the pitfalls of under reporting negative results in preclinical research,” implicating poor reporting practices as one of the major sources of waste in translational medicine.
 After graduating she took a year off to complete a farming apprenticeship in Peachland, British Columbia and fulfill a long-standing ambition to travel the world.
 An avid SCUBA diver and hiker, her travels exposed her to many of the detrimental effects climate change and poor waste management are having on the Earth’s natural environments.
-Upon returning she was determined to refocus her career to combine both her interests in healthcare and sustainability.
+Upon returning she was determined to refocus her career to combine both her interests in health care and sustainability.

 Samantha is particularly interested in the relationship between small-scale agriculture and mediating greenhouse gas emissions and waste production.
 One of her goals is to see hospitals invest more in locally grown food and increase the nutritional quality of their meals.
 In her spare time she has a hard time sitting still and can be found cycling, running, swimming, rock climbing, playing squash, or attempting to make healthier versions of conventionally unhealthy treats.